Category: A

 🏫 Education

-Education in Acton is managed by the Acton School Department.
-The town has one elementary school, the Acton Elementary School, which serves students from kindergarten through eighth grade.
-For high school, students typically attend schools in neighboring towns.
+Education in Ascutney is overseen by the Weathersfield School District.
+The district operates a single school, Weathersfield School, which serves students from kindergarten through eighth grade.
+High school students typically attend schools in nearby towns.
+There are also several colleges and universities within driving distance, including Dartmouth College in Hanover, New Hampshire.

 🚧 Transportation